ATI RN

 Correct Answer: D

-A), speaking on ethics (
+A), speaking up on ethical issues (

-B), and communicating concerns (
+B), and openly communicating concerns (

 As the nurse manager, you are developing a patient education program aimed at offering guidance and supervision for patients with hypertension.
 To assist in your planning, you extract and present patient information from: